ChrisPenner/ChrisPenner.github.io/site/drafts/comonadic-layout.md

 Hey folks!
 I feel like Comonads are a topic which people tend to have a pretty tough time wrapping their heads around.
-Honestly I think a lot of this stems from the face that oftentimes people assume they should be relating it to their knowledge of Monads (as if that's likely to simplify anything).
+Honestly I think a lot of this stems from the fact that oftentimes people assume they should be relating it to their knowledge of Monads (as if that's likely to simplify anything).
 Regardless of the reason for the misunderstanding I've found for myself that